ankumar/architecture/README.md

 # Quality Attributes

 Design Reimagined Company as a System with Everyone as Builders & full Observability.

-I think we started with Security Bug bounty program, perhaps now with Privacy & Observability, Organizational boundaries are getting blurred between "Public" & "Private" workspaces especially with the Migration of Workloads to Public Cloud & "Edge".
+I think it started with Security Bug bounty program, now trending in Privacy & Observability, Organizational boundaries are getting blurred between "Public" & "Private" workspaces & imperative with Migration of Workloads to Public Cloud & "Edge".

-1. Open Strategy
+1. Strategy
-2. Public Roadmap
+2. Roadmap
-3. Open Design
+3. Design

 ## Non-Funtional